erwannbst/portfolio/data/projects/imtoundra.md

 ## Software

-Several micro services to detect animals and send analytics to a database.
+Several microservices to detect animals and send analysis to a database.

 - Image recognition
 - Encoding